INTRODUCTION:-

 Platters: –

-Round disks that are made up of metal or glass.
-Glass platters are preferred as shape of glass does not change when hard disk heats up
+are made up of metal or glass.
+Glass platters are preferred as shape of glass

-Recording Media:
+Recording Media:–

-Made up of a magnetic material such as iron oxide and data is stored in this layer.
+magnetic material such as iron oxide and data is stored in this layer.

 Read / Write Head: –

-Used to read and write the data on the hard disk.
-While the disk is reading or writing data to the disk the head does not touch the disk
+disk.
+While the disk is reading or writing data to the disk the head does not

 Head Actuator Mechanism: –

-Moves the read/write head from center of the platter to the edge of the platter
+read/write head from center of the platter to the edge of the platter

 Air Filters: –

-Cleans the air circulating in the hard disk
+circulating in the hard disk

-Hard Disk Temperature Acclimation:
+Hard Disk Temperature Acclimation:–

-Time that hard disk must not be used after it is transported from a place having cold climate to a place having warm climate.
-Air vents in hard disk that are used for equalizing pressure in hard disk
+is transported from a place having cold climate to a place having warm climate.

 Spindle Motor: –